fercsi/crypt5tudy/doc/asn1.md

 # ASN.1 Implementation

+The **ASN.1** standard (_ITU-T X.680-693_) is a complex communication solution used in  many applications.
+It is  basically a well-defined object  system for which the  standard provides among  other features a number  of representation forms.
+One  of the  most common  ones is  the binary  **BER** format  (and its **DER** variant,  with more strict  rules), which  s been implemented  in this study at a certain level.
+It is important to note that tool accepts BER inputs when  read  (permissive), but  the  output  is  more  strict and  follows  DER specification.

+Since BER/DER is a  binary format, it is common to store  it in **PEM** format based on  base64 encoding,  which is  also part of  the implementation.
+It is worth noting here that not only ASN.1 BER objects can be stored in PEM format, but also other binary content.
+One  example is OpenSSH's own (proprietary) key format.
+This cannot currently be read and written by this tool.

+## Limitations

-ASN.1 has  been implemented only  partially (so far).
+ASN.1 has  been implemented only  partially (so  far, at least).
 However, the most important types can be used.
-The goal  was to be able to read and create openssl files
+The  goal was to be able to read, manipulate and create OpenSSL compatible files.

+Following table shows which objects has been implemented so far:

 | ID | Name              | P/C  |  Imp. |
 | -: | :---------------- | :--- | :---: |